amorist/awesome/README.md

 ## Shell

+- [dokku/dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 - [tldr-devops/startpack](https://github.com/tldr-devops/startpack) - Selfhosted tech starter pack for development of new project or startup
 - [scottyhardy/docker-wine](https://github.com/scottyhardy/docker-wine) - Docker image that includes Wine and Winetricks for running Windows applications on Linux and macOS
 - [haysclark/docker-backburner](https://github.com/haysclark/docker-backburner) - Unofficial Autodesk® Backburner™ Docker container